LocksleyLK/workshops/personalityQuiz/README.md

 	print("Congratulations!
 You are most like Reshma!") elif (margaret > reshma and susan and katherine): print("Congratulations!
-You are most like Margaret!") elif (susan > margaret and susan and katherine): print("Congratulations!
+You are most like Margaret!") elif (susan > margaret and reshma and katherine): print("Congratulations!
 You are most like Susan!")
 else:
   print("Congratulations!
 You are most like Katherine!")
 ```

 ## Step 8: Think critically
-Congratualtions!
+Congratulations!
 You have built a working personality quiz!
 If you have extra time, start thinking about what you can add to make your personality quiz unique:
 - Can I add more role models?
 - Can I add more questions?
 - If the player wanted to leave early or quit, how would that be done?